piyalkarum/rCNV/README.md

 <img src="vignettes/dupPlot.png" width="400" />

-***For a comprehensive tutorial on the package, go to <link> and navigate to “Get started” where all the functions and usage are explained with ample examples.***
+***For a comprehensive tutorial on the package, go to
+<https://piyalkarum.github.io/rCNV/> and navigate to “Get started” where
+all the functions and usage are explained with ample examples.***

+**Installation**

-**Installation** CRAN link to be added
+CRAN link to be added

 You can install the development version of rCNV from [GitHub](https://github.com/) with: